Improve your chances of reaching Broadway by learning the music theory behind preparing a new piece of music from scratch.

 Preparing for an audition for musical theater can be a challenging thing, especially if you don't know how to read the music on the page.
 Too many of us just rely on copying past recordings rather than really understanding a song the way it was written.
 Reading music effectively can take your performance to the next step and increase your chances of making it to Broadway.

-Using examples from pieces you might already know and love, this four-week course will teach you a six step process to approach any new piece of music from scratch and make it your own.
+Using examples from pieces you might already know and love, this five-week course will teach you a six step process to approach any new piece of music from scratch and make it your own.
 In the process you'll learn about pitches, note values, time signatures, and much much more — getting weekly personalized feedback from an expert Course Advisor along the way.
 By the end of this course, you should be ready for any sheet music obstacle your next audition throws your way.

 Amy is a New York-based actor, singer, and educator and the founder of TheoryWorks.
 She has performed in opera and musicals across the country.
 Noted for her "sweet-toned" singing by the New York Post, Parterre Box, and Opera Obsession in ¡Figaro!
 (90210), Amy was most recently seen in Sondheim on Sondheim at FreeFall Theatre, and in a reading of the new folk musical, Open Road by Paul Scott Goodman, directed by Mark Brokaw (Broadway's Cinderella), and starring Broadway veterans Christy Altomare and Nancy Opel.
 She also loves classical music by angsty Germans and is a known music theory nerd and Punch Brothers groupie.